ajju-py/ajju-py/README.md

 🛡️ Cybersecurity & Linux Enthusiast

-🐧 Passionate about Linux, Red Hat, Podman, Docker and Open Source
+🐧 Passionate about Linux, Podman, Docker and Open Source

 ⚙️ Interested in System Administration, Automation, DevOps and Infrastructure